 The required behaviour depends on the function for a given building/room.
 Some uses are less tolerant to floor movements (e.g. an operating theatre).
 Some uses (e.g. a gymnasium within an office) are more likely to cause problems and warrant particular attention.

 There has been considerable debate in recent years about deconstruction .
 The ability to dismantle a building and use the components again elsewhere is clearly attractive from a sustainability point of view, and steel lends itself to such a solution.
-There are some logistical issues associated with this approach (how do you find the 'used' component that meets your needs) ,but these can no doubt be overcome given the right drivers.
-There may also be issues to do with efficient use of materials - tying materials together into composite forms of construction makes the most of the different attributes of the individual materials, but also makes them more difficult to separate for re-use.
+There are some logistical issues associated with this approach (how do you find the 'used' component that meets your needs), but these can no doubt be overcome given the right drivers.
+There may also be issues to do with efficient use of materials - tying materials together into composite forms of construction makes the most of the different attributes of the individual materials, but may make them more difficult to separate for re-use.

-Deconstruction will certainly be on the agenda in future, but it should be carefully considered.
+Deconstruction will certainly be on the agenda in future.

 As noted above, unless project specific drivers suggest the adoption of a more sophisticated alternative, then the simplest solution should be chosen and this will normally prove to be the most cost effective.

-The cost comparison study illustrates that for both building types, on a like for like basis steel frame and floor solutions are highly competitive.
-The study has also highlighted the importance of considering total building cost not just structural frame cost, as the choice of the structural frame and floor configuration will have associated impacts on many other elements, including the substructure, roof and external cladding.
+The cost comparison studies illustrate that for a range of building types, on a like for like basis steel frame and floor solutions are highly competitive.
+The studies also highlighted the importance of considering total building cost not just structural frame cost, as the choice of the structural frame and floor configuration will have associated impacts on many other elements, including the substructure, roof and external cladding.

 Composite slabs are an excellent choice when speed of construction is important.
-They were a key part of the boom in multi-storey steel framed office construction in London in the 1980s for this reason.
-Bundles of decking are lifted onto place on the steel structure, for distribution by hand.
+Bundles of decking are lifted into place on the steel structure, for distribution by hand.
 The number of crane lifts needed, when compared with the precast alternative, is greatly reduced.
 The ability to stack the pieces of decking into bundles also reduces transport time and costs.